Everything You Need to Know About Azelaic Acid for Skin

 The Science Behind Azelaic Acid Skin Care Products

 Researchers have a theory on how azelaic acid works its skin-improving magic.
 What's suspected is that azelaic acid works by inhibiting misbehaving elements on and within skin's uppermost layers.
-Left unchecked, these troublemakers lead to persistent, visible skin flaws (like brown patches and post-blemish marks), dull skin tone, and signs of sensitivities.
+Left unchecked, these troublemakers lead to persistent, visible skin imperfections (like brown patches and post-blemish marks), dull skin tone, and signs of sensitivities.
 It seems azelaic acid has a radar-like ability to interrupt or inhibit what's causing skin to act up.
 Skin "hears" the message azelaic acid sends and responds favorably, which leads to skin that looks remarkably better, no matter your age, skin type, or concerns.

 The ongoing research on azelaic acid led us to formulate our 10% Azelaic Acid Booster.
-The azelaic acid within targets a wide range of skin flaws and is formulated with 0.5% salicylic acid for a bit of a pore-refining nudge.
+The azelaic acid within targets a wide range of skin imperfections and is formulated with 0.5% salicylic acid for a bit of a pore-refining nudge.
 The 10% Azelaic Acid Booster also contains a soothing complex of brightening plant extracts plus skin-restoring adenosine, an energizing ingredients that visibly reduces signs of aging.

 Adding the 10% Azelaic Acid Booster to your routine is easy: it can be applied once or twice daily after cleansing, toning, and exfoliating.
 Apply on its own or mix with your favorite serum or moisturizer.
 It's fine to apply it to the entire face, or you can target blemished areas as needed.
 During the day, finish with a broad-spectrum sunscreen rated SPF 30 or greater.